EdiFabric/X12.NET/README.txt

 2. Requirements
 - Visual Studio, compatible with the supported .NET versions
-- .NET Framework 4.5 or .NET Core 3.1.
+- Minimum .NET Framework 4.5 or .NET Core 3.1.
 All projects target .NET Framework 4.5, however, the Target Framework from each project's properties can be changed to .NET Core 3.1.
 - EdiFabric trial NuGet packages and serial number.

 3. Download